 And, to make things more confusing, and bizarre, there is growing evidence that Ad-Tech just doesn't work.
 An article in wired with some links to books can be found here.
 A great book on the topic is Subprime Attention Crisis by Tim Hwang.

 Additional materials for section three - Surveillance capitalism

 A video (30 minutes) by Shoshana Zuboff explaining her book

 The trailer of Netflix documentary the Social Dilemma.
 A bit Hollywood, but an important message.
 Trailer 2 minutes / documentary on Netflix 90 minutes.

 Tristan Harris, ex-Google, runs the Center for Humane Technology (check it out!)
 Tristan Harris also gave a TED Talk where he explains how attention merchants operate (17 minutes) – highly recommended.

 Additional materials for section four - Technology addiction

-Let's start with this great TED Talk by Sherry Turkle on the influence of social media (apps) on young people.
+Second, this classic TED Talk by Sherry Turkle on the influence of social media (apps) on young people.
 The talk is called: Connected but alone?
 (20 minutes)

 Some books, articles & papers: